luizalabs/teresa/FAQ.md

 **Q: Do I always have to login?**

-When you login you get a token that by default is valid por 15 days, so you are only supposed to login again after the token expires.
+When you login you get a token that by default is valid for 15 days, so you are only supposed to login again after the token expires.
 You can customize the time interval by using the  `--expires-in ` flag: